Thierry Henry returns to MLS as Montreal Impact coach - WHIZ News

-MONTREAL (AP) — Thierry Henry is returning to Major League Soccer to coach Montreal Impact.
+MONTREAL (AP) — Thierry Henry is returning to Major League Soccer, and to a head coach job, with Montreal Impact.

-Montreal says in a statement the former France and Arsenal great signed a two-year contract.
+Montreal said in a statement on Thursday the France and Arsenal great signed a two-year contract.

-The 42-year-old Henry moves to Canada after a difficult three-month stint coaching his first professional club Monaco end in January.
-He has also coached the forwards in Belgium’s national team.
+The 42-year-old Henry moves to Canada after a difficult three-month stint coaching his first professional club Monaco ended in January.

+Henry also coached the forwards in top-ranked Belgium’s national team as it reached the 2018 World Cup semifinals.

 His playing career ended in a four-year spell with New York Red Bulls.